computational-linguistics-class/computational-linguistics-class.github.io/index.md

 : Last day of class is April 29, 2020

 Office hours
-: Mondays ...
-: Tuesdays ...
-: Wednesdays 4-6pm in the Levine 5th floor bump space : Thursdays ...
+: Mondays 10:30am-12:30pm in the Levine 5th floor next to elevators : Tuesdays 1:30-5 in the Levine 5th floor next to elevators : Wednesdays 10am-12:30pm in the GRW 5th floor bump space : Wednesdays 4-6pm in the Levine 5th floor next to elevators : Thursdays 3-5pm GRW 5th floor bump space

 Textbook